 Integration and dependencies

-The following EGI Core Service rely on the EGI Messaging Service:
+The following EGI Core Services rely on the EGI Messaging Service:

 ARGO Availability and Reliability Monitoring Service

 Accounting system

 Operations Portal

 All these services are using the EGI Message Broker network today.
 The ARGO Monitoring Service is already implementing a connector for the new Messaging Service.
 Accounting and Operations portal are expected to also complete the implementation of their own interfaces to the new Messaging Service, within the timeframe of the EGI-Engage project.